TimWillebrands/bresenham-lighting-engine/README.md

 ## Basic Web Usage

-This requires bundler like Vite to wire up the wasm and stuff.
+This requires a bundler like Vite to wire up the wasm and stuff.
 Package it with `wasm-pack build --target web` to get a version that doesn't need bundlers.

 ```typescript
 import { memory, put, set_collision_mode } from 'bresenham-lighting-engine';